theosanderson/OTCameras/README.md

 # OTCameras
-Helper class for OT2 cameras
+Helper class for using webcams with the OT2.

 ## Introduction

-It can be useful to plug an external webcam into your OT2, but this makes it hard to know which camera is which.
+It can be useful to plug an external webcam into your OT2, but this makes it hard to know which camera is the built-in OT camera and which is the external camera.
 This is a helper class that helps with these sorts of issues.

 Usage: